 Bike racks are available in most Arboretum parking lots.
 There are also B-cycle stations at Knickerbocker and Monroe streets, and at the Arboretum east entrance (Mills Street).
 (Note: there is no B-cycle station at the Visitor Center.)

 The best way to enjoy the Arboretum is on foot.
 There are trailheads at all parking lots.
 Runners and hikers should stay on the paved road or designated trails at all times.
 NOTE: please stay on trails at all times.
 There are some new restorations in west Curtis Prairie covered with erosion control fabric.
 The restoration are a major ecological benefit of the Curtis Pond Rehabilitation Project.
-For your safety and that of work crews, please stay off closed trails and stay out of project areas.
+For your safety and that of work crews, please stay off closed trails and out of project areas.

 Please leave furry friends at home—for the protection of wildlife, plant communities, and the pets themselves, domestic animals are not allowed (except service animals, as allowed by law).

 Arboretum entrances, Wingra Oak Savanna, and the Grady Tract lot are accessible by Madison Metro bus.
 There is no bus service to the Visitor Center.